-Even though it’s been nearly a month, I still pinch myself as I speak these words out loud.
-After twelve years of formal education (not including kindergarten), I, among with the 636 students of the Sir Winston Churchill High School graduating class of 2017, walked across the stage and received my diploma, before thousands of faces, familiar and unfamiliar.
+Even though it’s been nearly a month, I still have to pinch myself as I speak these words out loud.
+After twelve years of formal education, I, among with the 636 students of the Sir Winston Churchill High School graduating class of 2017, walked across the stage and received my diploma, before thousands of faces, familiar and unfamiliar.
 Graduation day and night was phenomenal, and an extremely special experience that I won’t soon forget.

 High school especially has presented to me some of the highest highs and lowest lows of life so far- the best of times and the worst.
 It’s been one heck of a ride, that’s for sure, but as I reflect back upon my experience, there is hardly a thing I would have done differently.
 Mistakes were made, and plenty of them.
 But had I done a single thing otherwise, I wouldn’t be who I am today.